Skip to content

 Remember to book in advance, as the number of visitors to the island is limited!

-The village was first built in 1820, the lighthouse in 1837 and the church in 1850.
-After being owned by a succession of people, the island was bought in 1912 by Monsieur Fournier who apparently bought it as a wedding present for his wife.
+The village was founded in 1820, the lighthouse in 1837 and the church in 1850.
+After passing through the hands of several successive owners, the island was purchased in 1912 by M. Fournier and given, it is said, as a wedding present to his wife.

 Preserved nature